CruGlobal/mpdx-react/README.md

 ### Architecture

 Originally, the API server provided a REST API for reading and writing data that all clients used.
 However, with the rewrite of the web client in React, it was decided to use GraphQL.
 The API server now exposes a GraphQL endpoint in addition to the original REST API.
+To see the queries and mutations provided by the API server, you can go [here](https://studio.apollographql.com/sandbox/explorer?endpoint=https://api.mpdx.org/graphql).

 However, the GraphQL API doesn't yet fully expose all of the data that was available in the REST API.
 To prevent the web client from having to query some data through GraphQL and other data through the REST API, this project includes a REST->GraphQL proxy.
+The REST proxy is a GraphQL server hosted at `/api/graphql-rest`.
+It runs as a Next.js lambda.
+It receives GraphQL requests, makes a fetch request to the REST API, manipulates the data as necessary, and returns the response back to the client in the GraphQL response.
+To see the queries and mutations provided by the REST proxy server, you can go [here](https://studio.apollographql.com/sandbox/explorer?endpoint=https://next.mpdx.org/api/graphql-rest).

+Additionally, there is logic in the Apollo link to route GraphQL operations to the correct GraphQL server.
+The link inspects the operation, and if it contains fields provided by the GraphQL API server, it forwards the request to that server.
+And if it contains fields provided by the REST proxy server, it forwards the request to that server.

+The only caveat is that operations cannot mix fields from the GraphQL API server and the REST proxy server.
+For example, if a component needs to query the `contact` field provided by the GraphQL API server and the `designationAccounts` field provided by the REST proxy server, it will have to split the operation into two separate operations.
+If the operation were sent as-is to the GraphQL API server, it would fail because it doesn't know about the `designationAccounts` field.
+And if it were sent to the REST proxy server, it would fail because it doesn't know about the `contact` field.
+To see the fields provided by the GraphQL API server, look at the generated file `src/graphql/rootFields.generated.ts`.

-It essentially extends the API server's GraphQL schema with additional queries and mutations.
-When the web client uses those additional queries via the extended GraphQL API, the proxy makes a request to the REST API, manipulates the data as necessary, and returns the response back to the client in the GraphQL response.
-As complicated as this seems, the important part is that the client _doesn't have to know_ whether a particular query is ultimately satisfied by the API server's native GraphQL API or by the REST API.
-It can make queries and let the proxy worry about routing queries to the correct place.
+As complicated as this seems, the important part is that the client _doesn't have to know_ whether a particular query is ultimately satisfied by the API server's native GraphQL API or by REST proxy.
+It can make queries and let the link figure out which server to route queries to.

-The extended GraphQL server is implemented in JavaScript and is available at `/api/graphql` on the domain that the web client is running on.
-To see the queries and mutations provided by the API server, you can go [here](https://studio.apollographql.com/sandbox/explorer?endpoint=https://api.mpdx.org/graphql).
-To see the extended set of queries and mutations provided by the web client's supergraph, you can go [here](https://studio.apollographql.com/sandbox/explorer?endpoint=https://next.mpdx.org/api/graphql).

 ### Adding REST Proxy Queries